nikhil/nikhil.github.io/_posts/2014-05-21-BTK-biomechanics.markdown

 ---

-I am currently doing research on the diffrences between Barefoot running and Shod running(running with shoes).
+I am currently doing research on the differences between Barefoot running and Shod running(running with shoes).
 I am working with software known as the `AnyBody Modeling System` using the `Gait lower Extremity model`.
 This allows me to input motion captured data, which is givin in the form of a `.c3d` file.
 However, I ran into a problem where I wanted to modify the .c3d file but I could not find anyt decent software to allow me to do this.
 I was able to find `btk` a `python` package that allows me to modify .c3d files.

 ##C3d files